 This course focuses on the research process and the use of research in nursing.
 The roles of the consumer of research, critical thinker, and leader in professional nursing are integrated through the use of the research process.
-Prerequisites: MA151 and NU302B, NU303B, NU304B, NU305B, NU310 NU324S, and NU325S or MA151 or instructor permission.
-Co requisites: NU308, NU309, NU412, NU403, or instructor permission.
+Prerequisites: Prerequisites: HS405.
+Corequisite: MA387 and MA387L.

-HS451 (3) RESEARCH AND REPORT WRITING SP
+HS451 (3)RESEARCH AND REPORT WRITING SP

 This is a follow-up course to HS/NU416.
 Students will have the opportunity to use the work from HS/NU416 to write a research paper, report, and/or proposal for a grant.
-Prerequisite: HS/NU416.
+Prerequisite: HS416 basic health sciences are integrated in this course.
+With different topics offered, this course may be repeated for credit.
+Prerequisite: HS216.

-CURRENT TOPICS IN HEALTH SCIENCES
+HS491 F/SP CURRENT TOPICS IN HEALTH SCIENCES